-Chapter 3 of the SRA Code of Conduct deals with the handling of conflicts of interests.
+Paragraph 6 of the SRA Code of Conduct deals with the handling of conflicts of interests.
 A solicitor can never act where there is a conflict, or a significant risk of conflict, between them and their client.
-If there is a conflict, or a significant risk of a conflict, between two or more current clients, a solicitor must not act for all or both of them unless the matter falls within the scope of the limited exceptions set out at Outcomes 3.6 or 3.7 of the SRA Code of Conduct.
-In deciding whether to act in these limited circumstances, the overriding consideration must be the best interests of each of the clients concerned and, in particular, whether the benefits to the clients of the solicitor acting for all or both of the clients outweigh the risks.
+If there is a conflict, or a significant risk of a conflict, between two or more current clients, a solicitor must not act for all or both of them unless the matter falls within the scope of the limited exceptions set out in the guidance (www.sra.org.uk/solicitors/guidance/conflicts-interest/).